zhouzilu/DENDRO/README.md

   <img src='https://raw.githubusercontent.com/zhouzilu/DENDRO/master/figure/Pkg_FIG-01.jpg' width='1000' height='600'>
   </p>

   **Figure 1.** A flowchart outlining the procedures of DENDRO.
 DENDRO starts from scRNA-seq raw data.
 We recommend STAR 2-pass method for mapping because it is more robust with splicing junction.
 SNA detection was applied to mapped BAM files.
-Both counts of total allele reads and counts of alternative allele reads for each cell c at mutation position g are collected.
+Both counts of total allele reads and counts of alternative allele reads for each cell $c$ at mutation position $g$ are collected.
 In the next step, a cell-to-cell genetic divergence matrix is calculated using a genetic divergence evaluation function.
-DENDRO further clusters the cells and polls cells from same cluster together and re-estimate SNA profiles.
+DENDRO further clusters the cells and pools cells from same cluster together and re-estimate SNA profiles.
 Based on the re-estimated SNA profiles, DENDRO generates a parsimony tree which shows the evolution relationship between subclones.

+### Running DENDRO

+  **DENDRO R notebook** with step-by-step demonstration and rich display is available [***here***](http://rawgit.com/zhouzilu/DENDRO/master/vignette/DENDRO_vignette.html).
+Corresponding **Rmd script** is available [***here***](https://github.com/zhouzilu/DENDRO/blob/master/vignette/DENDRO_vignette.Rmd).

 ### DENDROplan pipeline